-Of course, this isn’t an extensive list, we’d be here all day if that was the case, and nobody wants that.
+Of course, this isn’t an extensive list, we’d be here all day if that were the case, and nobody wants that.

 Minimum Credit Score for a VA Loan

-However, when it comes to credit score, things aren’t quite as strict.
-Generally speaking, the VA does not have a minimum credit score in order to go through the loan process.
-However you’re not getting a loan through the VA, so it’s the lenders that will set your minimum.
+However, when it comes to credit scores, things aren’t quite as strict.
+Generally speaking, the VA does not have a minimum credit score to go through the loan process.
+However, you’re not getting a loan through the VA, so it’s the lenders that will set your minimum.
 That minimum is somewhere around 620, but this will vary from lender to lender.
-This doesn’t mean if you have a 610 you won’t get the loan, it just means your chances aren’t as high.
-If you’ve been paying your bills on time for the past 12 months, you’re showing your lenders even with a bad credit score you have the ability to pay your loan off on time.
+This doesn’t mean if you have a 610, you won’t get the loan; it just means your chances aren’t as high.
+If you’ve been paying your bills on time for the past 12 months, you’re showing your lenders even with a bad credit score; you have the ability to pay your loan off on time.

 Debt to Income Ratio